oVirt/ovirt-site/source/feature/decommission-master-domain-and-spm.html.md

 Overview of the flow on file and block domains:

 *   mark the volume as not-ready
+*   Invoke the garbage collector which will:
-*   mark the parent as leaf volume or update the chain (e.g. live merge case)
+    -   mark the parent as leaf volume or update the chain (e.g. live merge case)
-*   remove the volume metadata and lease files
+    -   remove the volume metadata and lease files
-*   remove the volume
+    -   remove the volume

 **Completion check**: on success getVolumeInfo will raise VolumeDoesNotExist (on failure the volume info are returned)